 Another Great Bargain Option

 Ryobi 40V Expand-It

 While the Ryobi Expand-It packs plenty of power, it delivered mediocre results in the remainder of our tests.
-It is one of the heaviest models and feels significantly less balanced than other string trimmers, which makes it very cumbersome to use and difficult to control with precision.
-We aren't huge fans of the guard design and this is one of the loudest models of the group.
-It is a great option if you already have some tools in the Ryobi Expand-It line or if you want to take advantage of the extensive number of tools that use this same battery system and are shopping on a tighter budget.
-However, it can be a hassle to use and we would recommend upgrading if you are a frequent string trimmer user.
+It is one of the heaviest models and feels significantly less balanced than other string trimmers, which makes it very cumbersome to use and difficult to control precisely.
+We aren't huge fans of the guard design, and this is one of the loudest models of the group.
+It is a great option if you already have some tools in the Ryobi Expand-It line or you want to take advantage of the plethora of tools that use this same battery system.
+However, it can be a hassle to use, so we would recommend upgrading if you are a frequent string trimmer user.

 Read Review: Ryobi 40V Expand-It

 Best for Large Areas